Macdonald Hall: Macdonald Hall Students

 Wilbur Hackenschleimer - A large boy who is known for having a voracious appetite, he is one of the most willing participants in the schemes Bruno comes up with.
 He is an amateur weightlifter who once lifted a piano, a player on the football team and is talented at woodwork and metal shop.
 He lives in Dormitory 1.

 Mark Davies - The school newspaper editor, and friend of Bruno and Boots.
 He lives in Dormitory 2.
 Ultra-dependable—after pledging to develop all the photos taken in a Macdonald Hall photo contest, Mark even developed and posted a highly embarrassing photo of himself taken by another student.

-Pete Anderson - A student who gets relatively low grades and constantly worries about failing in school.
+Peter "Pete" Anderson - A student who gets relatively low grades and constantly worries about failing in school.
 Usually helps Bruno, though very unwillingly.

 Sidney Rampulsky - Sidney "Butterfingers" Rampulsky is well known for his clumsiness ("That guy could trip over a moonbeam!") which seems to be amplified by his uneasiness around Bruno Walton.
 He is usually at the forefront of any of damage that happens at the Hall.

-Perry Elbert - A student and gymnast living in Dormitory 2 who mistrusts and dislikes Bruno, mostly because he almost always ends up getting inadvertently injured (and/or embarrassed) whenever Bruno's around.
+Perry Elbert - A student and gymnast living in Dormitory 2 who mistrusts and dislikes Bruno, mostly because he almost always ends up getting inadvertently injured (and/or embarrassed) whenever Bruno's around, and therefore hates him with a passion.
 He is famous for being photographed taking a bath with a rubber ducky.

 Calvin Fihzgart - He is a braggart who claims to be skilled at many things.
 He nicknamed himself "The Beast" to improve his enthusiasm for practicing football.
 He tried to get pulled out of a game due to what the nurse pronounced "a bruise," however, so his actual football skill is questionable.

-Chris Talbot - Assigned to Dormitory 1, he is known for his artwork and often makes posters to advertise Bruno's schemes.
+Christopher "Chris" Talbot - Assigned to Dormitory 1, he is known for his artwork and often makes posters to advertise Bruno's schemes.
 Almost always included in Bruno's plans, as he's reliable, and always willing to help.

 Larry Wilson - A student who also works in the office, and delivers messages.
 He does spy work for Bruno in several books.
 He lives in Dormitory 1.

 Myron Blankenship - The school blabbermouth.
 He never fails to mention any embarrassing secret about anyone.
 (E.g.: He caused Bruno to become greatly embarrassed by telling everyone about the lucky penny Bruno carries everywhere.)

 Edward O'Neal - The younger brother of Boots who became enrolled to Macdonald Hall in Something Fishy at Macdonald Hall.
 He disdains Bruno and Boots and their friends, calling them "old men" and "over the hill".
 He struggles with math.